USF-MAGICS/usf-magics.github.io/README.md

 Welcome to the MAGICS Lab at the University of San Francisco.
 We are a research lab that focuses on **M**achine Learning, **A**rtificial Intelligence, **G**ame **I**ntelligence, and **C**omputing at **S**cale.

-In Fall of 2020, we meet each week on Tuesday during dead hour from 12:00-12:45pm.
+**Meetings**: In Fall of 2020, we meet each week on Tuesday during dead hour from 12:00-12:45pm.

 Meetings are open to the public and we encourage anyone to join: beginners, practitioners, researchers... all are welcome!
 Our meetings generally revolve around project updates, discussions, short tutorials, and coverage of the latest research in our fields of study.